atom-b/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Sum the steps by day, excluding any intervals missing step data.
+Create a data.table with the sum of steps for each day, excluding any observations missing step data.

 ```r
 dailySteps <- actdata[!is.na(steps), sum(steps), by = date]